 Working in Mexico

 Mexico is a very welcoming country for Spaniards, first of all, because the same language is spoken in the language.
 There are a lot of Spanish and Latino inhabitants living together, so it is quite easy to get along.
 Moreover, living in this country is quite affordable for Spaniards, as the prices are very low. skilled jobs are in high demand and are well paid in relation to the cost of living.

 The work focused on the sectors of tourism and industry are the most attractive and accessible, since there are numerous Spanish hotel companies and they receive a lot of tourism from our country.
 Acapulco, Cancun or the Sea of Cortez are the best destinations to venture into a job search in the hospitality sector.
 But if you prefer to try your luck in the industry sectoryou should contact Monterrey or Torreon.
 However, the capital should be avoided, Mexico City, due to high levels of insecurity and resident overcrowding resulting in less demand for labour.

 For information on visas and issues related to working in Mexicoyou can consult the website of the Spanish Embassy in Mexico.

 As for the health systemThe public alternative is free of charge.
 However, it is often overloaded and long waits are common.
 It is therefore advisable to take out a private health insurance policy to assist the health system. private which undoubtedly offers a high quality.

-Mexico's climate, in general, is warm and temperate.
+Mexico's climate, in general, is warm and temperate, very similar to the one in Madrid.
 There is rainfall throughout the year, even in the driest months.
 The average annual temperature is 13.1°C, and the Tropic of Cancer divides the country into tropical and temperate zones.

 However, all five types of climates and nine of the eleven varieties of ecosystems are present within the Mexican territory.